Vegan Leather Guide 1: Monomers

 What exactly is vegan leather?
 Get to know all about mushroom leather, mycelium and other bio-based monomers

 Animal leather is one of the most ancient materials used by humans and was considered a social status symbol for a long time.
 However, nowadays this material is no longer in line with the times.
 There has been a significant change in public opinion in relation to the production of traditional leather.
-This is due to a growing awareness of the cruelty of factory farming, the social conditions for workers during leather production and the consumption of resources.
-According to the HIGG Index, which compares different textile materials in terms of their environmental impact, animal leather is the third most harmful material in existence.
+This is due to a growing awareness of the cruelty of factory farming, the social conditions for workers during leather production and the environmental impact of tanning.
 Consumers are increasingly looking for alternatives, making it necessary for the fashion industry to rethink its approach.

-As a result, alternatives to animal leather are increasingly conquering the market.
-Brands, including luxury brands like Gucci and sportswear manufacturers like Adidas, are launching a growing number of products made from non-animal leather, following in the footsteps of Stella McCartney, who has been using vegan leather since she founded her label in 2001.
+As a result, material innovations that can replace animal leather are increasingly conquering the market.
+From small independent brands to luxury brands like Gucci and sportswear manufacturers like Adidas, fashion companies are launching a growing number of products made from non-animal leather, following in the footsteps of Stella McCartney, who has been using vegan leather since she founded her label in 2001.
 According to Infinium Global Research's February 2021 market report, the global vegan leather market is expected to reach a compound annual growth rate (CAGR) of 48,1 percent over the forecast period from 2020 to 2026.

 With the variety of new materials entering the market every year, it is difficult to keep track of them all.
 In addition, reporting on the various synthetic and so-called plant-based alternatives is often inaccurate, misleading or simply greenwashing.
 Not every non-animal leather is also a vegan leather, as materials from animals – such as glue and dye – may also be used in the production process.
 Neither does every vegan leather have the same properties and environmental impact, as the production methods are quite different.

-As a label that specializes in vegan leather, we of course keep a close eye on the market and are constantly testing new developments.
+As a manufactory and brand that specializes in vegan and biobased materials, we are actively involved in material developments with many innovators and rigorously test new innovations.
 The following article therefore aims to create order, to disentangle the prevailing confusion of definitions and to give an overview of the different types of leather.
-In Part 1 of our Vegan Leather Guide, we will first examine mono-materials (also called monomers), which include animal leather and new material developments made from mycelium or collagen.
+In Part 1 of our Vegan Leather Guide, we will first examine mono-materials (also called monomers), which include animal leather and new material developments made from mycelium, bacterial nanocellulose or collagen.

 Apple leather?
 Pineapple leather?
 But what does that mean?
 Learn more about coated materials next week in part 2 of our Vegan Leather Guide.
 At the very end of the article you will also find an overview table with the most important characteristics of well-known vegan leathers.

-Animal leather ranks among the so-called mono-materials and is made from the skins of animals.
+Animal leather is made from the skins of animals.
 The skin of the animals (usually cows, goats or sheep, but also exotic animals like crocodiles and snakes) is first preserved, then soaked to clean and rehydrated.
 After that, components such as hair or flesh are removed.
 Next, the animal skin is dehydrated, pickled and degreased.
-In a complex process, the hide is then tanned, further processed and later usually dyed.
+In a complex process, the hide is then tanned, further processed and later usually dyed or coated.
 After about 20-40 process steps, the result is a robust, relatively flexible and water- and dirt-repellent material.

 More than 70% of animal skins are processed in developing countries, where the lack of wastewater systems means that toxic waste could end up in the groundwater.